Eurovision Song Contest (voiceover)

 He made a cameo appearance as himself alongside Nicholas Lyndhurst in the BBC's long-running 1990's comedy series "Goodnight Sweetheart".

 His career was suddenly revived in the mid-1990's, when he started hosting and narrating "Animal Hospital" for the BBC (apparently on the personal recommendation of executive producer Lorraine Heggessey, a long-time Harris fan).
 His natural charm and personality and real interest in and empathy for the animals involved shone through at all times and proved a major hit with viewers.
-As a result, he's gone on to make a number of other animal-based series.
+As a result, he went on to make a number of other animal-based series.
 Alongside "Animal Hospital", he also presented two series of a show entitled "Rolf's Amazing World of Animals", in which he and the show's roving reporter, Rosemarie Ford, met a number of animals and their owners (including some celebrities like John Cleese and Toyah Willcox) with intriguing stories, most of them acts of heroism.
-This series was not nearly so long-running as "Animal Hospital", but was nonetheless most interesting and worthwhile, once again tapping into that famous love of animals so closely associated with the Great British public.
 He also narrated a 2010 BBC wildlife documentary, "Penguin Island", focusing on the lives of the Little Penguins found in Australia.

 He famously painted a portrait of the Queen for her 80th birthday.